pierrj/moryzae_pav_manuscript_code/README.md

 # Code for manuscript on presence-absence variation in Magnaporthe oryzae

-This repository contains the code for a manuscript on presence-absence variation in Magnaporthe oryzae which will be published on biorxiv shortly
+This repository contains the code for a manuscript on presence-absence variation in Magnaporthe oryzae which has been published on bioRxiv here:
+[Distinct genomic contexts predict gene presence-absence variation in different pathotypes of a fungal plant pathogen](https://www.biorxiv.org/content/10.1101/2023.02.17.529015v1.full.pdf)

 The repository is organized such that each directory represents one type of analysis in the manuscript.